 There is always a live guide or member of staff in the building happy to answer questions about the exhibition or the gallery itself.
 G39 welcomes college and school groups to the space and a short talk about the exhibition can be provided for free.
 If you are planning a trip and want to get the most from your visit contact us in advance to find out useful drop-off points close to the gallery.

-of g39.
-He is responsible for the artistic direction of the gallery.
-He works closely with artists, curators, writers and arts organisations to build up a strong network of support and advocacy for contemporary visual art in Wales.
+(b 1971, Pontypridd, lives and works in Cardiff) is an artist and co-founder of g39.
 He was a member of the Wales at the Venice Biennale committee and a board member of ARC.
-Alongside g39 he continues his practice as an artist, producing film works.
+He is taking a sabbatical from his role as co-director throughout 2015 to concentrate on his practice as an artist, producing film works.
 Exhibitions include Suddenly After a Long Silence, Chapter Cardiff; Unplumbed, Keith Talent, London and CAC, Vilnius.
 He was nominated for Becks Futures in 2006.

-is Warp Manager
+is Warp Programme Manager

 She worked at Cywaith Cymru / Artworks Wales for four years as Coordinator of the Artist-in-Residence Programme and then for the commissions team before being promoted to Project Manager for commissions in 2006.
 In 2007, Cywaith Cymru merged with CBAT the Arts and regeneration Agency to from Safle, the agency for art in the public realm.

 is the current Warp Intern